Friday, January 24, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Common AsusWRT 5.0 features

-One thing is clear: running AsusWRT 5.0 firmware, the ZenWiFi BT10 is similar to any other hardware powered by the same firmware version, especially the ZenWiFi BQ16.
+Running AsusWRT 5.0 firmware, the ZenWiFi BT10 is similar to any other hardware powered by the same firmware version, especially the ZenWiFi BQ16.

 AsusWRT has so far gone through five major versions, including:

 • AsusWRT 1.0: Available in pre-Wi-Fi 4 routers.
-It's the initial Asuswrt firmware with the 3.0.0.4 kernel.
+It’s the initial AsusWRT firmware with the 3.0.0.4 kernel.

 • AsusWRT 2.0: Available with Wi-Fi 4 hardware and added support for USB storage.

-• AsusWRT 3.0: Available in Wi-Fi 5 and Wi-Fi 6 hardware and added the support for AiMesh starting with version 3.0.0.4.384.xxx.
+• AsusWRT 3.0: Available in Wi-Fi 5 and Wi-Fi 6 hardware and added the support for AiMesh starting with firmware build 3.0.0.4.384.xxx.

-• AsusWRT 4.0: This version is available primarily in Wi-Fi 6 and 6E hardware, starting with version 3.0.0.04.386.xxx.
+• AsusWRT 4.0: This version is available primarily in Wi-Fi 6 and 6E hardware, starting with firmware build 3.0.0.04.386.xxx.
 It added multiple levels of gaming and security.
-It's the last version with the 3.0.0.4 kernel.
+AsusWRT 4.0 is the final version with the 3.0.0.4 kernel.

 The self-defined network (SDN) feature in AsusWRT 5.0 allows users to create multiple virtual SSIDs that fit different scenarios, such as office space, Guest Wi-Fi, IoT, etc. This feature has different names: